The Curriculum at Hotham

 In maths, we have invested in Maths No Problem which uses the CPA model (Concrete, Pictorial, Abstract).
 It always starts with the concrete, maths with real objects, in real contexts.
 Children are asked to represent maths in ways that are meaningful to them and encouraged to explain their reasoning in detail.
 At the start of lessons, children are presented with real life problems which introduce the skills they will be learning.
 Children apply their maths in depth across a range of contexts to understand the true value of what they are learning.

 In science, we teach the topics as set out in the National Curriculum.
 Our children are taught to apply their acquired knowledge to practical investigations, using what they know to make hypotheses and conclusions in relation to scientific processes.
+Science teaches the majority of our RHE curriculum; working with national banks to deliver the financial curriculum.
+PSHE skills are embedded across the curriculum as children participate in high quality discussion and collaborative activities.

 Our French is taught through CLIL (Content and Language Integrated Learning) predominately in the bilingual classes but also in the open classes.
 CLIL is based on teaching language through real-life situations in which students can acquire the language.
 We use key French texts and link learning to our REAL projects, integrating it into the broader curriculum where possible, as well as delivering some French lessons through iLanguages.